 As the seeds germinate, they can’t be caught in divots or depressions in the separator, or the seedlings may die.

-Coroplast is a corrugated plastic that is commonly used as signs people place in their yards around election time).
+Coroplast is a corrugated plastic commonly used as signs people place in their yards around election time).

 Both materials will bend under the weight applying pressure to the grow media but not fold or deform around the weight.